 Note that while the DC memory is purely real and therefore only affects the plus polarization (with the usual conventions on the polarization triad), the oscillatory contributions influence both polarizations.

-In the $m \neq 0$ modes, only oscillatory memory is present.
-For the dominant $22$-mode we find:
+In the $m \neq 0$ modes, only the oscillatory memory is present.
+For the dominant $22$-mode we find

-Here the slow oscillatory part in the first and second line is proportional to $\ue^{2 \ui \xi}$, as we factored out $\ue^{-2\ui\psi}$ according to~\cref{eq:hlmmemory}.
+Here the slow oscillatory part in the first and second lines is proportional to $\ue^{2 \ui \xi}$, as we factored out $\ue^{-2\ui\psi}$ according to~\cref{eq:hlmmemory}.
 Three different PN orders of slow oscillatory memory terms appear in this mode.
-The first one at 1.5PN arises from the leading order memory contribution to the radiative mass multipole at 2.5PN, so as expected it is enhanced by one post-Newtonian order.
+The first one at 1.5PN arises from the leading-order memory contribution to the radiative mass multipole at 2.5PN, so as expected it is enhanced by one post-Newtonian order.
 At 2.5PN, there is the 1PN correction to the first term as well as a part coming from the 1PN correction to the multipole.
-Finally, at 3PN there is a term originating from the 1.5PN correction to the memory part of the multipole -- this corresponds to memory of the gravitational wave tail.
-The terms in the third line correspond to fast oscillatory memory entering at 2.5PN level.
+Finally, at 3PN there is a term originating from the 1.5PN correction to the memory part of the multipole; this corresponds to memory of the gravitational-wave tail.
+The terms in the third line correspond to fast oscillatory memory entering at the 2.5PN level.